wendahere/GoGetter/Journal.md

 Wen Da learned that background music being played from python will mess with the RGB LED strips.
 Background music cannot work.

-Reynard worked on planning the keypad wires to solder and soldering it.
+Reynard worked on planning the keypad wires to solder and soldering it. the RTC module does not work as intended.
+Wen Da plans to buy an updated model of it as the current model, DS1302 is intended for arduino and worked on RPI+, a very old model.

+### Tuesday 12/01/2021

+Wen Da worked on the google sheets form and managed to reduce the time to submit a form to below 10 secs.

+Wen Da and Allen watercut aluminum parts and sand blasted all water cut parts.

+### Wednesday 13/01/2021

+Wen Da went to buy bolts for Allen and electronics such as DS1307 and wire wrap.
+However, wire wrap was $7 per meter which was expensive.
+Wen Da got the DS1307 to work.
+The time now syncs accordingly.
+However, there is a fault in this module, online it states that due to the temperature of the surrounding, the time will be off by 5 minutes per month.

+Wen Da bought another module online, DS3231 which did not have this problem.
+Till the new module arrives, DS1307 will be the placeholder.